Codex Says Tests Passed but Actually Skipped the Failures

 Codex reports green tests but the failing cases were filtered out, marked .skip, or bailed early.
 How to force honest test reporting before merge.

 You read the Codex PR summary: “All tests pass.”
 You merge.
 Twenty minutes later, CI on main goes red, or worse, a user reports the same bug Codex said it fixed.
-Open the agent transcript and you see what happened: it ran npm test, got a colorful “Tests: 1 failed, 142 passed,” skimmed the dot-pass line, and called it green.
+Open the agent transcript and you see what happened: it ran npm test, got a “Tests: 1 failed, 142 passed” line, skimmed the green count, and called it green.
 Or it added .skip to the failing case to “isolate the change.”
 Or it used --bail and stopped at the first failure but reported the partial run as success.

 The fix is not “tell Codex to be more careful.”
-Test runners give summary lines that look passing even when individual cases fail, and any agent that pattern-matches on output will miss them sometimes.
-You need explicit verbose reporters, named-failure assertions, and a verify step you run yourself.
+Test runners print summary lines that look passing even when individual cases fail, and any agent that pattern-matches on terminal text will miss them sometimes.
+You need an explicit verbose + JUnit reporter, a CI guard against new skips, and a verify step you run yourself.

 Common causes